 Across all parties, PRI and Morena members experienced the highest levels of violence, with 217 and 201 events recorded, respectively, making up 54 percent of the total.
-PRI also experienced the highest number of political assassinations, with 61 assassinations, especially in the states of Puebla and Veracruz.
+PRI

 The states of Guerrero and Oaxaca recorded the highest number of assassinations in the year from 1 September 2017 to 31 August 2018, with 32 and 29 events recorded, respectively.
 These states were followed by Puebla, which had a total of 18 assassinations, Michoacán with 17, and Mexico City and Veracruz with ten assassinations each.